Ki Design Decisions

 Implicit vs. Explicit self

-Ki has gone back and forth on implicit vs. explicit self
+Ki has gone back and forth on implicit vs. explicit self.
+It's pretty much

 the basic implicit/explicit debate: convenience vs. clarity.